-The other day I was wandering the rows of flower laden tables at Mulhall’s trying to decide between the Spilanthes Oleracea and the Cuphea Llavea; something a little different for the backyard patio containers.
-Mulhalls was established in 1957 by Irish immigrants John and Maureen Mulhall.
-Some say it is Omaha’s favorite full service garden center and that it has the largest selection of plants and flowers in town.
-John’s love of plants is shared year round with Omaha gardeners.
-I picked up four inch pots of different annual after different annual, pushing them between my Spilanthes and Cuphea in my trolley; nothing seemed to compliment the eyeball plant and bat face plant.
+The other day I was wandering the rows of flower-laden tables at Mulhall’s trying to decide between the Spilanthes Oleracea and the Cuphea Llavea; something a little different for the backyard patio containers.
+Mulhall’s was established in 1957 by Irish immigrants John and Maureen Mulhall.
+Some say it is Omaha’s favourite full-service garden centre and that it has the largest selection of plants and flowers in town.
+John’s love of plants is shared year-round with Omaha gardeners.
+I picked up four-inch pots of different annual after different annual, pushing them between my Spilanthes and Cuphea in my trolley; nothing seemed to compliment the eyeball plant and bat face plant.
 It was an unreasonably hot and humid day.
 I started to wander aimlessly, snatching at any flowering green plant.
-My trolley was bouncing off the tables of green.
-I was consumed and surrounded by a sea of greenery and vibrant color and I thought I saw people wearing flowers in their hair.
-I felt light headed and confused.
+My trolley was bouncing off the tables of potted greenery; I was surrounded by a sea of greenery and vibrant colour, and I thought I saw people wearing flowers in their hair.
+I felt light-headed and confused.
 I knew I had to clear my mind; rest my head on my crossed arms and take deep breaths.
 And so I looked around for a park bench.

 And so we used local passenger van buses to cross the border into Afghanistan and onto the Afghan capital of Kabul.
 The hippie trail surveyors had mapped out an area in Kabul known as Chicken Street and the Peace Hotel or Sigi’s were the places to stay.
 Afghanistan was famous for hand-crafted textiles, leather goods, and carpets and the streets close to Chicken street were lined with merchants; and most of the shops in Chicken Street sold an array of handicrafts, carpets and clothes.

 Dickering was expected and the negotiation process was just part of the way it was.
-The dickering could take an hour or more and was always accompanied by small glasses of sweet Afghan tea.
-Anyone who payed the first asking price for anything was considered an idiot.
-You could spend a lot of time dickering with the merchants, and smoking, and drinking tea; and they didn’t care if you bought anything or not.
+The dickering could take an hour or more, and it was always accompanied by small glasses of sweet Afghan tea.
+Anyone who paid the first asking price for anything was considered an idiot.
+You could spend a lot of time bickering with the merchants, and smoking, and drinking tea, and they didn’t care if you bought anything or not.
 And most merchants also had a stock of local Afghan hash.
-Exchanging money on the black market gave you far more attractive rate than the official ones.
-Besides converting travellers cheques in Kabul banks took forever and the transactions were documented in your passport.
-It was a creative skill to balance the undeclared Greek drachmas and US dollars exchanged on the black market with the officially exchanged Barclays travellers cheques; the official exchanges always showed enough money for food, travel, and accommodation.
-Kabul was a city that detoured around official bureaucracy.
+Exchanging money on the black market gave you a far more attractive rate than the official ones.
+Besides converting travellers’ cheques in Kabul banks took forever and the transactions were documented in your passport.
+It was a creative skill to balance the undeclared Greek drachmas and US dollars exchanged on the black market with the officially exchanged Barclays traveller’s cheques; the official exchanges always showed enough money for food, travel, and accommodation.
+Kabul was a city that detoured around the official bureaucracy.

 I’ve started a shopping list of essentials for my next overseas travel.